 Moreover, today’s increasingly hectic lifestyles, frequent snacking, and the widespread consumption of fizzy drinks are contributing to the steady rise of a new dental condition: dental erosion, also known as acid erosion.
 Erosion is the permanent and progressive loss of the hard tissues of the tooth due to chemical dissolution, caused by acidic substances of either endogenous origin (such as gastroesophageal reflux) or exogenous sources.

-Thanks to a collaboration with the University of Insubria in Varese, a dental spray – Cariex® – has been developed and is recognized as one of the most important advances in oral hygiene.
-It naturally supports the salivary buffer system through the slow-release properties of bicarbonate and xylitol.
+Thanks to collaboration with the University of Insubria in Varese, Cariex® was developed — a dental spray recognised as one of the most significant advances in the field of oral hygiene, capable of naturally supporting the salivary buffer system through the slow-release properties of bicarbonate and xylitol.

 This is the first therapeutic product capable of restoring pH balance and maintaining a neutral oral environment.
 By doing so, it prevents the growth of acid-loving bacteria, protects teeth from demineralization, and provides effective prevention against cavities and dental erosion.